-The assumed knowledge for $\mathsf{MATH1003}$ is $\mathsf{MATH1001}$ or NSW HSC Mathematics Extension 2.
+The assumed knowledge for MATH1023 is MATH1021 or NSW HSC Mathematics Extension 2.

-Students who have only NSW HSC Mathematics but are required to enrol in MATH1001 should complete a bridging course in February.
+Students who have only NSW HSC Mathematics but are required to enrol in MATH1021 or MATH1001 should complete a bridging course in February.
 Details of Bridging Courses are available from the Student Services Office, or from mathematics advisers at enrolment.

-Students with a Distinction or High Distinction in MATH1001 or MATH1002 are encouraged to discuss the possibility of enrolling in one of the second semester advanced units with the First Year Director.
+Students with a Distinction or High Distinction in MATH1021 or MATH1002 are encouraged to discuss the possibility of enrolling in one of the second semester advanced units with the First Year Director.

-3.3 Objectives of normal units
+3.3 Objectives of mainstream units

-In addition to extending students' knowledge in key areas of mathematics and statistics, and preparing students for later units in mathematics and statistics, the normal units are designed to
+In addition to extending students' knowledge in key areas of mathematics and statistics, and preparing students for later units in mathematics and statistics, the mainstream units are designed to